RichardPix/RASSFM_MATLAB/README.md

 Version 1.0: May 04, 2022.

 Inputs from RASSFM_Path.txt:
-(1) fname_PS:  The file name of the input PS image.
+(1) fname_PS:  The file name of the input PS image;
-(2) fname_S2: The file name of the input S2 image.
+(2) fname_S2: The file name of the input S2 image;
 (3) fname_fusion: The file name of the fusion result image.

 Input data requirements:
 (1) the 3m PS bands are stacked in the order of: Blue, Green, Red, NIR;
 (2) the 10m S2 bands are stacked in the order of: Blue, Green, Red, NIR;
 (3) the 20m S2 bands are stacked in the order of: RE1, RE2, RE3, NNIR, SWIR1, SWIR2;
-(4) the surface reflectance value ranges of PS and S2 images are 0 - 10000.
+(4) the surface reflectance value ranges of PS and S2 images are 0 - 10000;
-(5) the PS and S2 images should have the same geographic coverage and projection (e.g., UTM).
-(6) the PS and S2 images should be geometrically matched.
+(5) the PS and S2 images should have the same geographic coverage and projection (e.g., UTM); (6) the PS and S2 images should be geometrically matched.

 References: